HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 ### Indirect Referral with Direct Light CBO

 Applies to Providers and Payers as the referral requester, and patient is assessed by a practitioner and referred to a Coordination Platform (CP).
-CP refers to a Community Based Organization (CBO) to deliver the service
+CP refers to a Community Based Organization (CBO) to deliver the service.

+This section differs from the previous in that the interactions between the CP and CBO follow the Direct Light paradigm.
+The CBO will do a push to the CP.
+That is the CBO without their own FHIR server will modify tasks directly on the CP FHIR server.

 #### Actors